About the Campus

 A Sacramento College with Programs in Psychology

 Alliant International University in Sacramento is nestled between the beautiful Sacramento and American rivers.
 As California’s state capital and the fastest-growing major city, Sacramento is notable for being a major political, financial, and medical hub in northern California.
 This ensures that as an Alliant student, you have a wide range of career, internship, networking, and volunteer opportunities while attending our Sacramento university to help set you up for a successful career.

 Sacramento has entered a renaissance, with the metropolitan area becoming a cultural hotspot with a vibrant arts scene.
-It’s filled with enticing farm-to-fork restaurants, gastropubs, microbreweries, performance arts centers, music halls, museums, historic sites, and idyllic parks.
+One of the most ethnically diverse and livable cities in America, the diverse student body and active student groups provide for a truly unique and engaging student experience.
+Sacramento is filled with enticing farm-to-fork restaurants, gastropubs, microbreweries, performance arts centers, music halls, museums, historic sites, and idyllic parks.
 Whether you want to explore the city or go camping for the weekend, the Sacramento campus is just a two-hour drive from San Francisco, Tahoe, or Yosemite.

 Sacramento Graduate Programs

 This COAMFTE-accredited graduate degree program trains and instructs students on the psychology underlying the ever-evolving complexities of the modern-day family.
 Once finished, graduates of the master's degree will be prepared to go out into the world and make a difference in the lives of individuals and families, no matter their circumstances.

 This is an APA-accredited doctoral education and training in clinical psychology that is aligned with contemporary theory following practitioner-scholar model.
 The goal is to train you to become a clinical psychologist, able to use communication and problem-solving to help others.
 Contact us to learn more about the Sacramento PsyD program.

 We have an illustrious staff of professors who’ve made impacts within their individual fields.
 Notable members of the Sacramento Campus include: